-The family cakes is my go to section in this book and I constantly use these recipes or my own variations of them when I am baking.
+The family cakes section is my go-to part in this book, and I constantly use these recipes or my own variations of them when I am baking.
 This area includes some great tray-bakes that are surprisingly easy to achieve, perfect for those school bake sales and a favorite of ours is the coffee fudge bars.
 Others here include all in one Victoria sponge, cherry cake, two choices of chocolate cake and carrot cake.

 The small teabreads, biscuits and scones nevertheless has some nice choices that are easy to produce.

 Traditional British Christmas Recipes